Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 Just read our suggestions to discover the belvedere with the most romantic view, the sports events loved by the locals and the delicious tradition that makes the Romans queue at night.

-Rome like a local: the podcast
+Get your Visit Rome Pass and explore Rome like a local❯Rome like a local: the podcast

 Italy like a local is Visit Italy's podcast that make you discover the most authentic Italy.

-Listen to our journey through Rome like a local, narrated by the voice of Christie Peruso
+Listen to our journey through Rome like a local, narrated by the voice of Christie Peruso.

-10. Grab a nighttime sweet bite
+10. Non touristy things to do in Rome like a local.
+Grab a nighttime sweet bite

 The "nighttime pastry” is a real tradition in Rome.